mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

    :alt: alternate text
    :align: center

+   Press fit the collar in position inside the center piece of the module.

 * **Add the bearings** also by doing press fit.
 Less tension needed as the arm will naturally keep them in place.

 .. figure:: _static/BallBearing.png
    :width: 400
    :alt: alternate text
    :align: center

+   Bearing being put in correct position.

 * **Assemble the lower arms** using bolt and adding already the attachment piece for the cable.